 Alveolar abnormalities are changes in the tiny air sacs in the lungs, called alveoli.
-The alveoli allow oxygen to enter the blood.
+Alveoli allow oxygen to enter the blood.
 They are very thin to let oxygen move from the lungs to the blood vessels, and for carbon dioxide to be removed from the blood vessels to the lungs.

 Albertine KH.
 Anatomy of the lungs.
-In: Mason RJ, Broaddus VC, Martin TR, et al, eds.
+In: Mason RJ, Broaddus VC, Martin TR, et al., eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 5th ed.
-Philadelphia, Pa:Saunders; 2010:chap 1.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 1.

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine; and Denis Hadjiliadis, MD, Assistant Professor of Medicine, Division of Pulmonary, Allergy and Critical Care, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Denis Hadjiliadis, MD, Assistant Professor of Medicine, Division of Pulmonary, Allergy and Critical Care, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.